MTN Supports Caretaker Of Eight Babies Whose Mother Died After Delivery

 By Isaac Okyere

-MTN Ghana has donated to Akosua Twumwaah, a grandmother of eight children whose mother died after delivering a triplet.
+MTN Ghana has donated to Akosua Twumwaah, a grandmother of eight children whose mother died after delivering a triplet at Asafo, in the Kumasi metropolis of the Ashanti region.

 The 53-year-old Akosua Twumwaa age 53year has been the breadwinner of the children of a demised mother who passed away after delivery at the hoapital leaving behind three single children, twins and triplets making the number eight.